renee127/project_2_image_classifier/README.md

 # project_2_image_classifier
-AI Programming with Python Udacity course second project
+Final project for the AI Programming with Python nanodegree through Udacity.

 ## Description